Columbine (book): Paperback edition: New disclosures from the killers' parents

 The Columbine paperback edition (released in 2010) reveals details of four secret meetings involving all four parents of the killers.
 This unforeseen development provided the first real public insight into the mindsets of Wayne and Kathy Harris.
 The awkward encounters play out in the new "Afterword" added to the paperback.
-Further descriptions of the meetings with Wayne and Kathy Harris appear in The Daily Beast feature, "The Last Columbine Mystery," by the same author, published at the time of the paperback release.
+Further descriptions of the meetings with Wayne and Kathy Harris appear in The Daily Beast feature, "The Last Columbine Mystery," also by Dave Cullen, published at the time of the paperback release.

 The Afterword also includes updates about two bereaved parents and one wounded survivor of the Columbine shootings, and their starkly different perspectives on "forgiveness".
-The three individuals in question are Linda Mauser (mother of victim Daniel Mauser), Bob Curnow (father of victim Steven Curnow) and Valeen Schnurr, respectively.
+The three individuals in question are Linda Mauser (mother of victim Daniel Mauser), Bob Curnow (father of victim Steven Curnow) and Valeen Schnurr (a survivor), respectively.

 The expanded paperback edition of 2010 also adds scans from the killers' numerous journals, a diagram of the attack, and book club questions.